 Rationale: Secure Boot ensures that the software or data on the hosted the system is authentic at boot-up.
 If unauthorized software managed to be installed onto the system after a software update, Secure Boot will catch this and prevent the system from booting.
 Secure Boot requires hardware support to work effectively.

 Verification Type: DV

-Applicability: All ECU’s Global
+Applicability: All ECU’s with a high-level OS Global

 Code Integrity Check

 Title: Code Integrity Check